The Origins of the Club (1890s – 1920)

 By 1925, it appears that matches were still only played intermittently as “arranged” matches, with the Courier reporting in February 1925 of a Wistow Club “practising assiduously for a game against the Mount Barker Club, to be played as soon as the Mount men are free.
 Other matches are being arranged, and altogether the Wistow Club is in for a good time”.

-In 1934 “organised” Cricket was established with the formation of the Mt Barker District Cricket Association, with Wistow being a founding club, together with Mt Barker Blue, Mt Barker White and Methodist.
+In 1934/35 “organised” Cricket was established with the formation of the Mt Barker District Cricket Association, with Wistow being a founding club, together with Mt Barker Blue, Mt Barker White and Methodist.
+Hahndorf joined the following season and it is known that soon after, a malthoid pitch was first laid in 1937 as the Courier reported on 9th September 1937 of the WCC AGM occurring at Mr Gordon G. Blight’s home where it was resolved to lay down a malthoid pitch “as soon as [the] weather is suitable“.

-Club colours were revealed soon after our first premiership of 1951/52 when the team was “capped” with maroon “baggies” embroidered with a gold monogram, as well as matching maroon blazers with gold trim.
+Following the end of WWII, teams from Flaxley and Echunga joined the competition before Wistow broke through for our first premiership in 1951/52.
+Club colours were revealed soon after when the team was “capped” with maroon “baggies” embroidered with a gold monogram, as well as matching maroon blazers with gold trim.

-In 1960/61, the Mt Barker District Cricket Association, which by that time had expanded from the original four foundation clubs, was comprised of Wistow, 2-3 Mt Barker teams (known as the ‘Whites’, ‘Blues’ & ‘Reds’), Hahndorf, Echunga, Flaxley, Onkaparinga & Hartley (who had replaced a recently withdrawn Macclesfield) and rebranded as the Mt Barker & Eastern Hills Cricket Association with the joinder of teams from the disbanded Eastern Hills Cricket Association – two sides from Nairne, as well as teams from Bremer and Callington.
-At this time, a ‘B’ Grade competition was also added for the first time.
+In 1960/61, the Mt Barker District Cricket Association, which by that time had expanded from the original four foundation clubs, was comprised of Wistow, 2-3 Mt Barker teams (known as the ‘Whites’, ‘Blues’ & ‘Reds’), Hahndorf, Echunga, Flaxley, Onkaparinga & Hartley (who had replaced a recently withdrawn Macclesfield), rebranded as the Mt Barker & Eastern Hills Cricket Association with the joinder of teams from the disbanded Eastern Hills Cricket Association – two sides from Nairne, as well as separate teams from Bremer and Callington.
+As a result of this expansion, a ‘B’ Grade competition was also added for the first time for the 1961/62 season.

 The Colts competition, which began in 1970/71 with an Under 16 team, has developed young players, benefiting the senior teams since.
 A further ‘A’ Grade Premiership was won in 1973/74 but marked the end of an era with a number of long-term ‘A’ Grade players retiring soon after.